embeddedTS/buildroot-ts/README.md

 Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

 	make tsimx6_defconfig all

+### tsimx6_graphical_defconfig
+* Supports TS-4900, TS-7970, and TS-TPC-7990 devices
+* Generates an example image focused on showcasing the graphical abilities of the i.MX6 CPU
+* Boots to Weston with Wayland/Xwayland support and includes Weston/Wayland demos.
+Provides Qt5 demos utilizing OpenGLES with a Wayland wrapper taking advantage of the Vivante GPU.
+Provides a video player able to take advantage of VPU hardware.
+* Outputs `rootfs.tar.xz` which can be written to any boot device for the platform: USB, eMMC, SATA, NFS, etc.

+Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

+	make tsimx6_graphical_defconfig all

 ### tsimx6_usbprod_defconfig
 * Image Replication tool for TS-4900, TS-7970, and TS-TPC-7990 devices